7 Types of Digital Marketing Materials You Must Have

 - Provide a platform for audience engagement, like with blog comments

-Note: It takes time for search engines to find and rank your blog, so the sooner you get started with blogging, the better your search engine optimisation is.
+Note: It takes time for search engines to find and rank your blog, so the sooner you start blogging, the better your search engine optimisation is.

 3 – Product and service pages

-Just as you do in a brochure, you need to provide people with information online about your products/ services.
+As you do in a brochure, you need to provide people with online information about your products/ services.
 So, try to make these pages on your website as complete as possible.

 Add all the details your audience will need to decide if they want to contact you/buy/from you/check out your blog.